JeffML/chessQ/README.md

 ![build status](https://travis-ci.org/JeffML/chessQ.svg?branch=master)

 # GraphQL API for Universal Chess Interface
-This started as a mock API I wrote as a proof-of-concept for Chess.com.
-I found the implementation difficult because the UCI protocol is stream-based, and not designed for a call-response type API that GraphQL provides, yet I met with some success.
-Further work on error handling and support for other engines awaits help or ambition.
+This started as a [mock API I wrote](https://medium.freecodecamp.org/mocking-a-graphql-wrapper-around-the-universal-chess-interface-1c5bb1acd821) as a proof-of-concept for Chess.com.
+The implementation prooved difficult because the [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html) is stream-based, and not designed for a call-response type API that GraphQL provides.
+Nonetheless, this library represents a good progress.
+Ideas for further improvement can be found in the TODO.md file.

-In this version, the implementation wraps an GraphQL API around an embedded stockfish engine (transpiled from original source to Javascript).
-Not ideal, but good for testing.
+For this version, the implementation wraps an GraphQL API around an [embedded stockfish engine](https://www.npmjs.com/package/stockfish) (transpiled from original source to JavaScript).

 ## Here are the package.json targets:
 * npm run start